moechaieb/pluginhost/README.md

 ## time off audio plugin host

-The `timeoffaudio::PluginHost` class provides primary interface for managing and interacting with audio plugins within a host application.
+The `timeoffaudio::PluginHost` class provides the primary interface for managing and interacting with audio plugins within a host application.

 ### basic architecture